 NOTE: No single document or particular combination will necessarily be the determining factor.
 Simply living in or attending school in North Carolina does not, in itself, establish residence.
 The decision will be based on your eligibility to establish residence, your length of residence and the weight of the evidence you present.

-Other types of documents may be reviewed as well, and additional documentation may be requested by the College, if necessary.
-Please read on to see if any of these situations apply to you.
+Other types of documents may be reviewed as well, and additional documentation may be requested by the college, if necessary.

 Are you UNDER 18 or have BEEN 18 for less than a year?